IEP advocacy & parent coaching for Southern California families — by Jennifer Fischer, a COPAA-member advocate and Parent who has been where you are.

 Mediation typically begins with an intake process to understand the nature of the dispute and ensure that mediation is appropriate for the matter.
 Sessions are structured yet flexible, allowing participants to share concerns, identify priorities, and explore potential solutions.

 The mediator facilitates respectful communication, helps clarify areas of agreement and disagreement, and supports collaborative problem-solving.
-Participants are encouraged to speak openly and thoughtfully while maintaining a focus on constructive outcomes.

 Mediation does not require parties to reach an agreement.
 The goal is to support informed decision-making and forward movement, whether that results in a full agreement, partial agreement, or greater clarity about next steps.